 - Official transcripts from all undergraduate and graduate coursework completed within the US only (We accept official transcripts sent electronically through Scrip-Safe or Docufide, or in sealed institutional envelopes.)

 - Course-by-course credential evaluation for all coursework completed outside of the US.
 Study abroad may be exempt.
-Visit the International Applicants webpage to learn more.
+Visit the International Applicants page to learn more.

-- TOEFL for international students who have not graduated from an accredited college or university in the US and whose native language is not English.
-Visit the International Applicants webpage to learn more.
+- TOEFL, for international students who have not graduated from an accredited college or university in the US and whose native language is not English.
+Visit the International Applicants page to learn more.

 Am I required to send in a GRE score report?